 - Torn gallbladder.
 A tear (perforation) in your gallbladder may result from gallbladder swelling, infection or death of tissue.

 You can reduce your risk of cholecystitis by taking the following steps to prevent gallstones:

 - Lose weight slowly.
 Rapid weight loss can increase the risk of gallstones.
-If you need to lose weight, aim to lose 1 or 2 pounds (0.5 to about 1 kilogram) a week.

 - Maintain a healthy weight.
 Being overweight makes you more likely to develop gallstones.
 To achieve a healthy weight, reduce calories and increase your physical activity.
 Maintain a healthy weight by continuing to eat well and exercise.